19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Mythic/Resurrection.md

 You touch one corpse, that has been dead for at most 3 days, speaking the holy incantation reclaiming their soul and lifeforce.

 The creature is brought back to life.
 It's [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) score is -4.
-Each [Full Rest](../../../../Game%20Procedures/Core%20Procedures/Resting.md#Full%20Rest) the creature takes restores it's [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) by 1 until it reaches a value of whatever it was prior to death.
+Each [Long Rest](../../../../Game%20Procedures/Core%20Procedures/Resting.md#Long%20Rest) the creature takes restores it's [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) by 1 until it reaches a value of whatever it was prior to death.

 Any rot on the body is undone and most damage on the body is undone, such as gashes or wounds.
 Any missing limbs or other appendages regrow as well.